A beautiful ring, made of 925 Sterling Silver features 0.84cts of wonderful Ethiopian Opal and 1.79cts of stunning Tanzanite.

 While there is very little in the way of lore surrounding Tanzanite, it does have a special meaning to the Masai Tribesmen who discovered it.
 The Masai's believe that Tanzanite is the stone of birth, and it is for this reason they frequently gift their wives with Tanzanite gemstones following the birth of their first child.

-Tanzanite is 1000 times rarer than a diamond.
-It has been found at only one place on earth and that is in Tanzania.
-The area where it can be found is only 5 square miles, at Merelani, Tanzania.
+it can be found is only 5 square miles, at Merelani, Tanzania.
 Tanzanite is a gemstone that exhibits beautiful color changes, and depending upon the angle that it is viewed.
 It most commonly exhibits changes between reddish- purple, blue and deep purple colors, with the most desired and therefore the most valuable color being blue.

 Tanzanite is heated simply to bring out the color already present in the stone, not to create a better quality gemstone.
 Heat-treated Tanzanite is considered to be the same quality as non-heat-treated Tanzanite; it is simply richer in color.